A smiling blonde woman in a black pinstripe blazer and white top standing on a city street with sunlight.

 Areas I Care About

-• Aging well and staying connected to community, with a focus on dignity, care, and social connection across the lifespan
+• Aging well and staying connected to community, with a focus on dignity, accessibility, care, and social connection across the lifespan

 Group of seven people dressed in formal attire standing in front of a backdrop resembling a stone archway in an indoor event space, with balloons on the right side.

-How I Approach Community Work
+How I Approach Community Leadership

 I’m guided by listening first, thinking systemically, and working collaboratively.
-I value clarity, care, and accountability, and I believe trust is built through consistency and follow-through.
+I value clarity, care, accountability, and the importance of approaching local issues with both empathy and practical understanding.

 People in a conference room observing and possibly discussing notes on sticky notes on a large window overlooking a garden.